 I will endeavour to answer all of these questions in this article.

 There has always been this debate about nitrates in food.
 We are all too concerned about our health these days and for good reason too.
-I’d like to know if what I am eating, especially on a regular basis, is good for my health or unwittingly damaging my health.
+I’d like to know if what I am eating, especially on a regular basis, is good for my health.
+Or is it possible I’m unwittingly damaging my health.

 Time for “travelling in the dark” is far gone.
-The first thing to note is that there are nitrates in both plants and animal food produce.
+The first thing to note is that; there are nitrates in both plant produce and animal products.

 I should say this upfront.
 I eat a plant-based diet.

 But that is not to say, I don’t eat meat.
 I eat meat, fish and plants but I limit how much meat I eat.
 So, this article is not written with a vegan bias or anything like that because I am a full-blown flexitarian.

 What’s the deal with these Nitrates and Nitrites in our food?

 Nitrates are naturally occurring in plant food produce but in animal foods, they are artificially added to preserve these foods.

 Nitrates are relatively harmless on their own.
 It is when they get converted to their subunits that the potential to cause harm arises.

 Nitrates have 3 oxygen molecules attached to the Nitrogen atom.